 Opinions vary but, in general, you want trees that are 40+ years old, at least a foot (12″) in diameter, and in good health.
 Some syrup producers give the trees a rest every other year to let the previous tap holes heal or, at minimum, avoid tapping the same vertical line two years in a row.

-- Sugar maple (a favourite because of their high sugar content)
+- Sugar maple (a favorite because of their high sugar content)

 - Red maple

 - This varies by tree type, but generally sugar maple tree sap has a 40:1 ratio, which means you need 40 liters/quarts of sap to produce 1 liter/quart of syrup.
 That’s a lot of boiling off to do!

 - I’m tapping a maple tree as well as a walnut tree.
 The walnut tree will probably have a 60:1 ratio.